leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text
-* Annotation process: Crowdsourcing, implemented in two phases.
-First: annotate whether tweets are hate/abuse or not
-Second: annotate for target, categories and levels.
-30 crowdsourced annotators used in total.
-3 annotators per tweet.
-Only 100% agreement retained for the binary task.
-Majority decision (2/3) used for the second task.
-Gold standard questions were created by a trained linguist.

-* Annotation agreement: Binary decisions (hate speech/abusive or not): 68.44% - 11,292 out of 16,500 tweets (originally collected + harvested from prior datasets) have 100% agreement
-Second task (Categories + strengths): 97.56% have either 2/3 agreement or 100% (139 are removed when disagreement is greater than this)
 * Reference: Okky Ibrohim, M. and Budi, I., 2019.
 Multi-label Hate Speech and Abusive Language Detection in Indonesian Twitter.
 In: Proceedings of the Third Workshop on Abusive Language Online.
 Florence, Italy: Association for Computational Linguistics, pp.46-57.

  __50. A Dataset and Preliminaries Study for Abusive Language Detection in Indonesian Social Media__